STAMP-project/EvoCrash-JCrashPack-application/results/manual-analysis/Xwiki/XRENDERING-418.md

 	at java.lang.Thread.run(Thread.java:745)
 ```

-# Frame 1
+## Frame 1
-## Line is not covered
-Evocrash got stock in line 694. this object is generated from an injected object called `execution`.
+Evocrash got stuck in line 694. this object is generated from an injected object called `execution`.
 It is hard for EvoCrash to set the state of the object, and it leads to NPE in line 694.

-# Frame 2 & 3
+## Frame 2 & 3
-## Hard to init the CUT.
-cssParser dependency is available but application could not instantiate it.
+cssParser dependency is available but application could not instantiate it properly.

-# Frame 4
+## Frame 4
-## line is not covered in 5 out of 5 rounds
 the `initialize()` method need to be run before calling target frame.

-# Frame 5
+## Frame 5
-## target line is covered
-but ... there is a method on that line which is abstract in CUT.
+Target line is covered.
+However, EvoCrash cannot throw exception in the target line because the generated inputs are not correct.

-# Frame 6
+## Frame 6
-## target line is covered
-but ... there is another method in target line which call `getXHTMLImageTypeRenderer`, and Evocrash got stock in this method.
+Target line is covered.
+However, there is another method in target line which call `getXHTMLImageTypeRenderer`, and Evocrash got stuck in this method.
-there are many objects (etc: injected `componentManagerProvider` object, `reference` as  input argument) need to be set to run this method completely.

-# Frame 7
+## Frame 7
-## target line is not covered
-Evocrash got stock in line 545. the statement in this line is :
+Target line is not covered.
+Evocrash got stuck in line 545. the statement in this line is :
 ```
 reference.addBaseReferences(getMetaDataState().<String>getAllMetaData(MetaData.BASE));
 ```
-Note that reference is an input argument, and it is hard for EvoCrash to set the state of this object properly for replicating crash.
+Noting that reference is an input argument, and it is hard for EvoCrash to set the state of this object properly for replicating crash.

-# Frame 8 & 9
+## Frame 8 & 9
-## target line is not covered
-Evocrash got stock in line 450. in this line application call `getListenerChain()` method which return `listenerChain` object.
+Target line is not covered.
+Evocrash got stuck in line 450. in this line application call `getListenerChain()` method which return `listenerChain` object.
 the `listenerChain` is needed to be set with another method (`setListenerChain()`).
 Probability of calling the setter before calling target method in search is low.

-# Frame 10
+## Frame 10
-## target line is covered
-Evocrash had problem for deeper fram ( Frame 9 )
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 9)

-# Frame 11
+## Frame 11
 same as Frame 8 & 9

-# Frame 12
+## Frame 12
-## target line is covered
-Evocrash had problem for deeper fram ( Frame 11 )
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 11)

-# Frame 13
+## Frame 13
 same as Frame 8 & 9

-# Frame 14 & 15
+## Frame 14 & 15
-## target line is covered
-Evocrash had problem for deeper frame ( Frame 13 )
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 13)

-# Frame 16
+## Frame 16
-## target line is covered but there is no clue of deeper frames coverage
+Target line is covered.
+Evocrash had problem for covering deeper frame.
 the target line is :
 ```
 fListener.onImage(ref);